networknext/next/docs/operator_guide_to_bare_metal_relays.md

 }
 ```

-This will pull in the datacenter definitions into each environments terraform relay script.
+This creates a place for you to define datapacket relays when you create them later on, and pulls in the datacenter definitions you added in the previous step.

-Next, link up the datapacket relays and datacenters to the Network Next terraform provider by adding lines for datacenter in the local vars below:
+Next, link up the datapacket relays and datacenters to the Network Next terraform provider by adding entries for datapacket in the local vars.
+These variables are used to create the sets of all relays and all datacenters in the Network Next database, and it's how the Postgres SQL database is defined via terraform.

 ```
 # =======================